Gathering detailed insights and metrics for @fastify/swagger

 1fastify.get('/responseDescription', { 2 schema: { 3 response: { 4 200: { 5 'x-response-description': 'response description', 6 description: 'schema description', 7 type: 'string' 8 } 9 } 10 } 11}, () => {})

-will only be resolved by matching with $id
+is resolved by matching with $id

-and not through complex paths.
+only, not through complex paths.

-Fastify supports both the 2xx
+Fastify supports 2xx

 and 3xx